 Veeam Backup & Replication Database

-Veeam Availability Suite, which includes Veeam Backup & Replication and Enterprise Manager, stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in an SQL server instance.
+Veeam Availability Suite, which includes Veeam Backup & Replication, Veeam ONE and Enterprise Manager, stores all information about backup infrastructure, jobs settings, job history, sessions and other configuration data in an SQL server instance.

 When planning the Veeam Backup & Replication deployment you must choose the placement of the configuration database.
 It may be either a local or remote SQL Server with several licensing options available.
 Please see the following recommendations to ensure your Backup & Replication setup will scale to the size of your infrastructure.

 SQL Server Edition

 Microsoft SQL Server 2012 SP3 Express Edition is included in the Veeam Backup & Replication setup which is a convenient option for most smaller deployments.
 It does however have several limitations1 which may affect performance:

 - Each instance uses only up to 1 GB of RAM